Mrucznik/sampsharp-docker-project-template/README.md

-# Samp Sharp with Docker project template
+# Samp Sharp with Docker
+This template contains SampSharp template gamemode with configured Dockerfile.
+With this, you only need docker to build and run whole project.

 ## Dependencies
 You only need [docker](https://docs.docker.com/get-docker/).